ambroseled/UCFK4-Pong/README.md

 - `Ambrose Ledbrook | 79172462`
 - `Josh Jarvis | 28803714`

+The drivers required for this game to run are not provided here.
+All drivers needed and a copy of the game is provided here: https://github.com/ambroseled/UCFK4-Apps

 ## Usage
 1. Set up boards in a dimely lit area close together with ir receivers and senders facing each other